neuropsychology/NeuroKit/docs/examples/README.rst

 > EMG overview (so many muscles to investigate)
 > add yours...

-Custom processing pipeline
+a) Custom processing pipeline
 ---------
 ``custom.ipynb``

-Founder : ??
+Contributors : ??

 Description
 	This notebook breaks down the default NeuroKit pipeline used in ``_process()`` functions.
 It guides you in creating your own pipeline with the parameters best suited for your signals.

-Event-related paradigm
+b) Event-related paradigm
 -------------------
 ``eventrelated.ipynb``

-Founder : ??
+Contributors : ??

 Description
 	This notebook guides you through the initialization of events and epochs creation.
 It shows you how easy it is to compare measures you've extracted from different conditions.

-Heart rate and heart cycles
+2. Heart rate and heart cycles
 ==================
 Examples dedicated to the analysis of ECG, PPG and HRV time series.
 Are you a fan of the `Neurovisceral integration model <https://www.researchgate.net/publication/285225132_Heart_Rate_Variability_A_Neurovisceral_Integration_Model>`_?
 How would you infer a cognitive or affective process with HRV ?
 How do you investigate the asymmetry of cardiac cycles ?